codehsbooks/apjava/Classes-And-Object-Oriented-Programming/polymorphism.md

     Animal myAnimal = new Animal();
     Animal myDog = new Dog();

-    // The program chooses at runtime which method to call:
+    // The program chooses at compilation which method to call:
     System.out.println(myAnimal.speak());
     System.out.println(myDog.speak());
   }